warren-bank/mirror-XMail-mail-server/Readme.txt

 	With XMail You get an all-in-one package with a central administration that can simplify the above common steps.
-	The first code of XMail Server is started on Windows NT and Linux, and now, the Solaris version is ready.
-The compilers supported are gcc for Linux and Solaris and M$ Visual C++ for NT/2K.
+	The first code of XMail Server is started on Windows NT and Linux, and now, the FreeBSD and Solaris version ready.
+The compilers supported are gcc for Linux, FreeBSD and Solaris and M$ Visual C++ for NT/2K.